niamtokik/cozo/notes/0001-integrating-cozodb-in-erlang-ecosystem/README.md

 date: 2023-09-13
 title: Integrating CozoDB in Erlang Ecosystem
 subtitle: Mixing NIF Interfaces, CozoDB, Datalog and Erlang Together
 author: Mathieu Kerjouan
 keywords: [cozo,cozodb,erlang,otp,datalog]
 license: CC BY-NC-ND
 abstract: |
-  Erlang/OTP has been created with an incredible toolbox, including different application to store data.
-ETS, an in-memory Erlang term storage used as cache.
-DETS, an long term on disk storage facility based on ETS.
-Finally, Mnesia, a database using ETS and DETS to create distributed DBMS.
+  Erlang/OTP has been created with an incredible toolbox, including different application to store data. `ETS`, an in-memory Erlang term storage used as cache; `DETS`, an long term on disk storage facility based on ETS and finally, `Mnesia`, a database using `ETS` and `DETS` to create distributed DBMS.
 These applications are not external projects but are delivered by default with each releases.
+Erlang community is also providing some alternative, in particular with RocksDB.
+In this paper, an integration of CozoDB v0.7.2 is presented using its C interface called `libcozo_c`.
 ---

 ## Introduction